Part of the alternative

 Compiled and produced the monumental 22-cd series 'Historical Recordings by Hugh Tracey' of African music from the 40s and 50s, released by SWP Records.
 Made own field recordings in Zambia, Zimbabwe, Lesotho, in 1996, 2002, 2006, 2008, 2011, 2014, 2016 — see six cds and one lp released so far by SWP Records.

 Michael Baird: “I see myself as a ‘modernist’, but all that means is that I am in a position to steal from all over the place.
 People ask me what kind of music I make — what can one say, other than you have to hear it.
-So these days I say: It's a bit jazzy, a bit African, and a bit abstract, which I mix up as I want — all ingredients which may be as old as the world, but it is still my soup!”
+So these days I say: It's a bit jazzy, a bit African, a bit European, and a bit abstract, which I mix up as I want — all ingredients which may be as old as the world, but it is still my soup!”